You are currently viewing How You Can Look Your Best at a Dinner Party

 Dinner Party Invitations – whether at your boss’, a friend’s or colleague’s house or in a restaurant – are those in between dress-up and casual social events that are hard to dress for.
 While how to dress for a BBQ or the dress code for a cocktail party are straight forward casual and dress-up, respectively, the dinning-party dress code seems to be neither fish nor meat to many of us.
 You will have to strike the balance to feel comfy, appropriately dressed for the event, respectful, look to your best, and to have a great time.
 Sounds like squaring the circle?

-If there is no theme, your goal should be to go for something fashionable, but not too trendy.
+If there is no theme, you should go for something fashionable, but not too trendy.
 Trendy is for Girls’ Night Out.

 Who Should Wear What at a Dinner Party

 Dinner parties are a good opportunity to wear that shrunken blazer or embellished cardigan, or flowy dresses (e.g. panels 2, 5, 6).
 Unusual colors (panel 4), wild patterns (panels 2, 6) or cuts fit the bill (panel 5).
 In warm climate or summer, go for slouchy silky pants or tops.
-However, make sure to have only one slouchy item.
-Otherwise, you would land in frumpy territory.
+However, make sure to have only one slouchy item not look frumpy.
 In colder climate regions or winter, silk and/or cashmere knit tops and heavier fabrics like jersey or gabardine (panel 3) or even white denim (panel 1) are in order.

-In the European Alps or Scandinavia, wearing a cotton or wool dirndl is always appropriate for a dinner party (panel 8).
-Stay away from a linen dirndl.
-It may wrinkle when sitting at the table.
-If you are an immigrant, wearing an everyday item/outfit according to your heritage (panels 7, 8) like a lice jacket, kimono, janker, Baro’t Saya, cheongsam, dirndl, lederhosen, saree, mantilla, peineta, lodden boots, bombachas pants, baiana dress, or even a traditional Irish cableknit sweater will be appreciated by nearly everyone.
+Stay away from linen because it may wrinkle when sitting at the table.
+If you are an immigrant, wearing an everyday item/outfit according to your heritage (panels 7, 8) like a lice jacket, kimono, janker, Baro’t Saya, cheongsam, dirndl or bunad, lederhosen, saree, mantilla, peineta, lodden boots, bombachas pants, baiana dress, or even a traditional Irish cable-knit sweater will be appreciated by nearly everyone.
 Such an outfit is an ice breaker, especially, when there are people you never met before.
 Panels 9 and 10 show examples of winter outfits.

 Tip: Try a regional outfit when dinning with friends or colleagues.

-Here are some nice outfit inspiration photos for dinner invitations year round.
-When you get an invitation in summer, make sure whether it’s a grill party.
-In that case, it’s better to dress for a BBQ than for a sit-down event.
+When you get a dinner invitation in summer, make sure it’s not a grill party.
+Note that how to dress for a BBQ differs from what to wear at a sit-down event.

 Dinner Party Outfit Ideas